Turistforeningen/hipache/README.md

 ## About

-This configuration will crate one container with the latest version of Hipache on NPM, inject your [config.json], and listen on port 80.
-It will also create a sperate Redis container which is used for VHOST configurations.
+This configuration will crate one container with the latest version of Hipache on NPM, inject your Hipache config, and listen on port 80.
+It will also create a separate Redis container which is used for VHOST configurations.

 ## Requirements